 Contact experienced contributory negligence lawyers to learn more

 If you or a loved one has been injured in a road accident and you have been accused of contributory negligence, you need proper advice from a qualified lawyer.
 Depending on your situation, a finding of contributory negligence can drastically affect the compensation you can receive.
 We have the experience needed to assess your circumstances and help you get the compensation you deserve.
-Contact us today on 1800 517 329 or firstname.lastname@example.org for a free case consultation.
+Contact our Sydney personal injury lawyers today on (02) 8280 6900 or email@example.com for a free case consultation.